-© CCH Incorporated and its affiliates and licensors.
+Copyright: 2010, CCH, a Wolters Kluwer business.
 All rights reserved.
-Material in this publication may not be reproduced or transmitted, in any form or by any means, without prior written permission.
-Requests for that permission should be directed to: CCH Incorporated 20101 Hamilton Ave., Suite 200 Torrance, CA 90502 The contents of this publication are believed to be accurate.
+Material in this publication may not be reproduced or transmitted in any form or by any means, without prior written permission.
+Requests for that permission should be directed to:

+CCH INCORPORATED 21250 Hawthorne Blvd.
+Torrance, CA 90503

+The contents of this publication are believed to be accurate.
 However, responsibility cannot be assumed for the information contained herein, and the consequences resulting from the use thereof.
 Material in this publication is subject to change without notice.

-This User Manual and the computer software it describes are designed to provide accurate and authoritative information in regard to the subject matter covered.
-They are distributed with the understanding that the publisher is not engaged in rendering accounting, legal, or other professional service.
-If legal advice or other expert assistance is required, the services of a competent professional should be sought.
+This Guide and the computer software it describes are designed to provide accurate and authoritative information in regard to the subject matter covered.
+They are distributed with the understanding that the publisher is not engaged in rendering legal, accounting or other professional service.
+If legal advice or other expert assistance is required, the services of a competent professional person should be sought.